Nouakchott: Government

-Separate from the wilayat, a directly elected regional council was established in Nouakchott in 2018, which took over the roles of promoting social and economic development from the communauté urbaine of Nouakchott which it replaced.
-Fatimatou Abdel Malick was elected council president in September 2018.
+Separate from the wilayat, a directly elected regional council was established in Nouakchott in 2018, which took over the roles of promoting social and economic development from the Urban Community that it replaced.
+Fatimatou Abdel Malick was elected Council president in September 2018, and re-elected in May 2023.

 Nouakchott was initially divided into four departments in 1973.
 In 1986 the current nine departments were created.

 Formerly a district, in 1990 Nouakchott became a region of Mauritania.
-On 25 November 2014, it was split into the three current regions, and its governor Mahi Ould Hamed became the first governor of Nouakchott-Nord.
+On 25 November 2014, it was split into the three current regions, with the previous governor of Nouakchott Mahi Ould Hamed becoming the first governor of Nouakchott-Nord.

 Demographics

 For comparison, its population was only 20,000 in 1969.
 Part of the difficulty in estimating the city's population is that part of it is nomadic, setting up tents in suitable locations, then packing up when the need strikes.
 Some estimates put the 2008 population at over 2 million.
 The 2013 census gave the city's population as 958,399.